 Back to Sun City and one of its golf courses, the Lost City Golf Course is a beautiful 72-par desert-style (bushveld) course.
 It is beautiful.
 It is nature.
 It’s green.
 The air is fresh.
 If you don’t take a golf cart, you basically walk almost 7 km.
 Of course, non-golfers may say it isn’t the same as walking the 7 km on purpose, briskly, I suppose.
 Nevertheless, it’s a good-enough exercise.
 At the same time, it is, for me anyway, a form of relaxation.
 I don’t think my husband agrees as he is serious about his golf and scolds himself when he messes up.
 I laugh my disappointing golf off!
 I wonder if my golf would improve if I stopped monkeying around on the course…

 I enjoyed playing the Lost City Golf Course.
 It was not difficult to play.
 I even played a few holes fantastically, making good scores.
-I even almost made a par or two.
-Fine, I didn’t make par on any hole but it is one of the courses that make me want to play again soon and to play more golf.
-I actually had fun and didn’t quit before reaching the 18th, which I have done in Phakalane (Gaborone, Botswana) because it was too hot, in Zimbali (KwaZulu-Natal, South Africa) because it started raining, and in Vaal de Grace (Parys, Free State, South Africa) because of lightning.
-Okay, we had to get off the course if we didn’t want to be the lightning’s target.
+I almost made a par or two.
+Okay, I didn’t make par on any hole but it is one of the courses that make me want to play again soon and to play more golf.
+I had fun and didn’t quit before reaching the 18th, which I have done in Phakalane (Gaborone, Botswana) because it was too hot, in Zimbali (KwaZulu-Natal, South Africa) because it started raining, and in Vaal de Grace (Parys, Free State, South Africa) because of lightning (we had to get off the course if we didn’t want to be the lightning’s target).

 A warning: follow the instructions.
 Do not try to retrieve your ball from the crocodiles’ den.
 Take a drop and give up your ball to one of the beasts, even if it’s a Titleist ProV1 or your lucky ball.
 I don’t know about you but these are quite scary-looking creatures and I am sure that for at least one good reason.